 No, a constructor cannot be called directly from a method.
-Constructors are special methods that are automatically called when you create an instance of a class using the 'new' keyword.
-They are designed to initialize the object's state and allocate necessary resources.
+Constructors are special methods that are automatically invoked when you create an instance of a class using the new keyword.
+They are designed to initialize the object's state and allocate resources.
+If you need to perform additional tasks after object creation, you can use regular methods instead.

 class MyClass